This is an updated blog that was first published on November 17, 2016

 Lack of visibility and awareness

-Lack of visibility and awareness of all of the privileged accounts, assets, and credentials across an enterprise stands as one pervasive stumbling block for companies in effectively managing privileges.
+Lack of visibility and awareness of all the privileged accounts, assets, and credentials across an enterprise stands as one pervasive stumbling block for companies in effectively managing privileges.
 Independent research, surveys, and audits shed light on the reality that permanent accounts, and orphaned accounts with high degrees of privilege, are sprawled across the physical, virtual, and cloud environments of most organizations.
 To complicate matters, manifold systems and applications have easily guessable default credentials.
 Until these applications (such as shadow IT) and systems are discovered, properly configured, and brought under management, they pose a high risk for exploit by a hacker or through malware.

 Role-based access, administered through Active Directory or another rights management solution, can help enforce general rules around a role, a group, a team, or an individual’s set of privileges.
 However, an individual’s role is often fluid and can evolve over the course of employment such that they accumulate new responsibilities and corresponding privileges—while still retaining privileges that they no longer use or that are irrelevant to their role.
 Moreover, a drawback to role-based access is that it lacks the contextual granularity to only provide access when required for a specific use.
+Of course, the explosion of machine identities and ephemeral privileged accounts (in cloud/virtualized environments), further complicates this picture.

 Benefits of Least Privilege for Security & Productivity